 Rajnath holds talks with US Def Secretary with focus on Indo-Pacific

-Defence Minister Rajnath Singh held talks with US Defence Secretary Mark T Esper in Bangkok on Sunday on a range of issues of strategic importance including the situation in the Indo-Pacific region and ways to further bolster bilateral security cooperation.
-The meeting took place on the sidelines of the ASEAN Defence Ministers' Meeting-Plus (ADMM-Plus), a platform comprising ASEAN and its eight dialogue partners including India, officials said here.
+Defence Minister Rajnath Singh on Sunday held talks with US Defence Secretary Mark T Esper here on a range of strategic issues including situation in the Indo-Pacific region and ways to further bolster bilateral security cooperation.
+The meeting took place on the sidelines of the ASEAN Defence Ministers’ Meeting-Plus (ADMM-Plus), a platform comprising ASEAN and its eight dialogue partners including India.

+The defence minister also held separate bilateral meetings with his Japanese counterpart Taro Kono, Australian counterpart Linda Reynolds, Thailand's Deputy Prime Minister General Prawit Wongsuwan and New Zealand’s Defence Minister Ron Mark.
+The broad focus of the meetings was to add further momentum to bilateral defence cooperation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)